singingwolfboy/netlify-home/_posts/2015-11-6-a-step-by-step-guide-jekyll-netlify-cms.md

 #### 8. Setup GitHub API Access.
 Return to Netlify and the site you just build and in the control panel select the **Access panel**.

-This is where we give the GitHub Api access to our site with the application we just registered and you need to enter the **Client ID** and the **Client Secret** from before, as seen in the screen shot below:
+This is where we give the GitHub Api access to our site with the application we just registered and you need to enter the **Client ID** and the **Client Secret** from above, as seen in the screen shot below:

 ![githubaccess.png](/uploads/githubaccess.png)

-Simply paste them into the windows where I've written *enter Client ID here* and below where I've written *enter Client Secret here* and you're good to go.
+Simply paste them into the windows where it says *enter Client ID here* and below where it says *enter Client Secret here* and you're good to go.

 #### Step 9: Trying Out Netlify CMS
-We tried testing the CMS system locally earlier in this guide and it's virtually the same using it online, you just have to change the address to **https://mysite.netlify.com/admin** to access the CMS system and then use the login and password you created earlier.
+We tried testing the CMS system locally earlier in this guide and it's virtually the same using it online, you just have to change the address to **https://mysite.netlify.com/admin** to access the CMS system and then log in with GitHub, since we're using GitHub auth when working online.

 As you can see, it takes very little time and effort to get up and running, so give it a try - I'm sure you won't regret it.